 Here are just a handful of ethical fashion companies you may already be familiar with.

-Check out these sustainable fashion ideas
+Check out these sustainable fashion ideas from ethical brands

 Do you have your own favorite Eco-Fashion brands?
 Please leave a comment below.